Throwaway Kids

-In 1982, only months after the reports ran, Lloyd E. Rader Sr., the director of the Oklahoma Department of Human Services, resigned after 31 years with the department amidst a state investigation of financial misconduct involving patronage, illegal corporate hirings and abuse of the state bid system.
-In particular, Rader was accused of using state funds to hire private detectives to follow and harass the reporters investigating the Department of Human Services, and that he had used state workers to build a clinic for his son, Lloyd Rader, Jr., a doctor.
-The investigative team also uncovered what Rader referred to as his 130-page "legislative control file," containing the favors and patronage he had given to leading representatives in the state, up through Gov. George Nigh and U.S. Senator David Boren.
+In 1982, Lloyd E. Rader Sr. resigned from his position as director of the Oklahoma Department of Human Services after 31 years of service.
+The DHS was in the midst of a state investigation of financial misconduct involving patronage, illegal corporate hirings and abuse of the state bid system.
+Rader was accused of misappropriating state funds to hire private detectives to follow and harass reporters investigating the Department of Human Services.
+Additional allegations surfaced that he had used state workers to build a clinic for his son, Lloyd Rader Jr., a doctor.
+The investigative team also uncovered what Rader referred to as his 130-page "legislative control file", containing the favors and patronage he had given to leading representatives in the state, up through Gov. George Nigh and U.S. Senator David Boren.